RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### id

-    - **description**: Any string that is unique among all QEdge id fields, with recommended format e00, e01, e02, etc.
+    - Any string that is unique among all QEdge id fields, with recommended format e00, e01, e02, etc.
                         If no value is provided, autoincrementing values beginning for e00 are used.

     - Acceptable input types: string.